scribu/wp-front-end-editor/readme.txt

 == Changelog ==

 = 1.7 =
-* new editable field: post thumbnails
+* new editable fields: arbitrary options & post thumbnails
 * when editing the post content, also update the post date
 * load CSS only when needed
 * dropped Growfield from textareas